 A: This may depend on what we require the personal data for.
 If, for example, the personal data is no longer necessary for the purposes for which it was collected or processed, or if the personal data has been unlawfully processed, then we must comply with the request.
-If an employee receives any such request, they should notify the Data Protection Officer / Representative.
+If an employee receives any such request, they should notify the Data Protection Officer/Representative or Data Protection Team.